griffind2009/Hangman_Project1/readme.md

 I first laid out the outline in HTML and did minor styling with CSS.
 I then began the JavaScript.
 I used an alphabet array for player 2 to choose a letter.
 Next, I started on the functionality of the game.

-The unsolved issues are the following:
--the the letter-input does not automatically refresh and accept another letter.
- The "stickman" is not tied to a function therefore it stays on in the browser once the page is loaded, rather than appear if an incorrect letter is guessed.
- The word -display is not at the bottom of the screen, but in the wordinput section.
--The game does not determine a winner or loser.